NikeshBhudia/practice/README.md

-# pactice
+# Pactice Repo
+## This is a practice repo to help learn the basics
+### Forcing a new line.
 Practice Repository to learn basic git usage.
-New Line Pracrice
+This has created a new line.

 ## Section 1
+### Creating different headings
-Creating a sub heading..
+Creating a sub heading...